stevemorrisbi/Youtube_Channels_EDA/README.md

 # Youtube_Channels_EDA
 Exploraratory data analysis of the top Football Card related Youtube channels.
-Data is pulled in from the Youtobe API to conduct an analysis of total views, comments etc
+Data is pulled in from the Youtube API to conduct an analysis of total views, comments etc